ds4dh/eligibility_criterion_clustering/README.md

 python src/parse_data.py  # this step processes around 100k CTs
 ```

 Then, run all experiments.
 Ensure each experiment completes before running the next one.
 Experiment takes some time, consider running them in a screen session.
+Logs about each tasked experiment will be written in ./logs/

 ```
 python experiments/experiment_1.py  # this experiment will only plot 50k ECs to avoid GPU memory errors (can be modified in the config.yaml file)